kabanero-io/docs/README.md

 ## Doc Number

-Defines the order in which the docs are displayed in a given catigory.
+Defines the order in which the docs are displayed in a given category.
-For example `:page-doc-number: 1.0` in the Configuration catigory will be listed in the doc dropdown menu before `:page-doc-number: 2.0` in the Configuration catigory.
+For example `:page-doc-number: 1.0` in the Configuration category will be listed in the doc dropdown menu before `:page-doc-number: 2.0` in the Configuration category.

-Note: If you want to insert a new doc between two other docs use a numarical value between the two :page-doc-number values for example `:page-doc-number: 1.1`.
+Note: If you want to insert a new doc between two other docs use a numerical value between the two `:page-doc-number` values.
+For example, if you want to add a doc between the current #1 and #2 docs you can do: `:page-doc-number: 1.1`.

 ## Doc Syntax